gaepdit/e-Sample-Entry-CSV/docs/index.md

 - **Free Chlorine Residual** - Amount of free chlorine measured in mg/L taken at the sample site.
 Must be a number between 0.01 and 99.0.

-- **Total Chlorine Residual** - Amount of total chlorine measured in mg/L taken at the sample site.
-Not needed unless the free chlorine is not taken.
-Must be a number between 0.01 and 99.

 ### Results data entry

 ![Screenshot of Results tab](img/results-tab.png)